 Subject to availability, single, twin, twin for sole use in shared flats and single room apartments can be reserved.
-Rooms will usually be let for a maximum of six months and rental payments are deducted from your salary.
+Rooms will usually be let for a maximum of six months.

 The kitchen in the shared apartments is fully equipped with sink, stove, oven, fridge, microwave and water kettle.
 The kitchenette of the studio apartment comes with a sink, fridge and stove.
 Dishes and cooking tools are available.

 Shared bathrooms are with shower and bathtub.
 Bedrooms are furnished with a single bed (or two single beds if it is a double room), a desk and a chair, a closet, a lamp.